mangr3n/ai_coding_os/boot.md

   - <LANG>: Primary language in use (e.g., JS, PY, MD)
   - [active_files]: List of relevant files in current context
   - !MEM status: OK, PARTIAL, or LOST
+- Working memory is maintained in the project's docs/dev directory:
+  - idea.md: Current project state and patterns
+  - plan.md: Project structure and progress tracking
+  - post-mortem.md: Decisions, lessons, and improvements
 - Maintain and track your working memory state
 - Signal any memory or context issues using the specified alert system
 - Memory Alerts: